facebook/react-native-website/docs/scrollview.md

 ### `scrollEventThrottle`

 Limits how often scroll events will be fired while scrolling, specified as a time interval in ms. This may be useful when expensive work is performed in response to scrolling.
-Values <= `16` will disable throttling, regardless of the refresh rate of the device.
+Values &le; `16` will disable throttling, regardless of the refresh rate of the device.

 | Type   | Default |
 | ------ | ------- |